 Anyone can write copy, but not everyone can write it well.
+Still, good content is the cornerstone of any Inbound Marketing Strategy.
 Many say that writing copy is an art.
 It takes a certain degree of skill to persuade an audience and evoke action from them, and writing for mediums requires a different approach; social media posts, blog posts, and advertisements don't have the same form or goal.
 A skilled copywriter knows how to weave words in the perfect way to convert prospects.

 Tips for Writing Great Copy